 A total of 51 different plant species were collected on tortoises feeding areas (Table S1).
 Of them, 53% (n=27) correspond to introduced plant species, while 47% (n=24) correspond to native specimens, including two endemic plants: Pandanus balfourii and Rothmannia annae.
 Among the 51 identified species, sequencing of the ITS-2 region was successfully accomplished for 31 species (ca. 61%).
-Sequences extracted from GenBank database yielded 44 sequences of the nr ITS-2, while sequences for the remaining seven species were not found in GenBank database neither successfully sequenced (Table S1).
-The ITS-2 sequences obtained from plant species occurring within the feeding tortoise area matched those ITS-2 sequences obtained from GenBank, thus indicating full congruence, i.e. species from the GenBank correspond with those identified in the out study (Table S1).
+Sequences extracted from GenBank database yielded 44 sequences of the nr ITS-2, while sequences for the remaining seven species were not found in GenBank database neither successfully sequenced by us (Table S1).
+The ITS-2 sequences obtained from plant species occurring within the feeding tortoise area matched those ITS-2 sequences obtained from GenBank, thus indicating full congruence, i.e., species from the GenBank correspond with those identified in the out study (Table S1).